fjcu-ee-islab/MET/README.md

-This repository contains the official code from __Multi-modal event transformer__.
+This repository contains the official code from __Motion event transformer__.

 ### Repository requirements